PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 He looked around again: the agitated lantern animated the shadows.
 “We have ourselves a stable situation.”, he laughed at his own play on words and continued: “If more people stay here than horses, it explains everything.”

-Suddenly The Tailor turned quickly towards the door saying: “I have to settle up with the innkeeper.
+Suddenly The Tailor turned towards the door saying: “I have to settle up with the innkeeper.
 And get us some food, I'm really hungry.”
 Then he left.

 Tom looked between Kim and the cow.
 Both were settled and looking ready to sleep.
 The shadows moved with the lantern but more gently.
 She thought to get up and give it more swing, but was not sure she could escape the hay.